LumberJack19/webmapping/README.md

 While this workbook outlines the fundamental aspects of web cartography and visualization, including coding tutorials, it does assume a basic knowledge of programming concepts.

-- If you do not have any programming experience, we recommend first completing the [Learn How to Code](https://www.codecademy.com/learn/learn-how-to-code) broad overview of programming concepts (~1 hour).
+- If you have little to no programming experience, we recommend first completing the [Learn How to Code](https://www.codecademy.com/learn/learn-how-to-code) broad overview of programming concepts (~1 hour).

-- If you do not have experience with HTML or want a refresher, we recommend completing Lesson 1 (and only Lesson 1) of the [Introduction to HTML Tutorial](https://www.codecademy.com/learn/learn-html) (~1 hour).
+- If you have no experience with HTML or want a refresher, we recommend completing Lesson 1 (and only Lesson 1) of the [Introduction to HTML Tutorial](https://www.codecademy.com/learn/learn-html) (~1 hour).

-- If you do not have experience with CSS or want a refresher, we recommend completing Lesson 1 (and only Lesson 1) of the [Introduction to CSS Tutorial](https://www.codecademy.com/learn/learn-css) (~2 hours).
+- If you have no experience with CSS or want a refresher, we recommend completing Lesson 1 (and only Lesson 1) of the [Introduction to CSS Tutorial](https://www.codecademy.com/learn/learn-css) (~2 hours).

 ## How to Use this Workbook